-Political instability and the re-deployment of security forces to Khartoum and other cities has created a security vacuum in Darfur and other peripheral regions leaving communities vulnerable to attack.
+More than a year after the coup, demonstrators and other populations continue to face grave human rights violations that may amount to atrocities.
+Political instability and the redeployment of security forces to Khartoum and other cities have created a security vacuum in Darfur and other peripheral regions leaving communities vulnerable to attack.
 While the Sovereign Council and the leaders of the Sudan Revolutionary Front - a coalition of armed groups from Darfur, South Kordofan and Blue Nile - signed a historic peace agreement (Juba Agreement) in October 2020, the Sudanese military's limited progress on implementing relevant provisions has stalled peacebuilding efforts.
 Inter-communal tensions are also being exploited by political actors.